-Case of "XX site" window construction (budget: KRW X billion; the set lowest price: KRW 900 million)
+Case of "XX site" window construction (budget: KRW X billion; the set lowest price: KRW 1.1 billion)

-Company A would win the bid when the lowest price is applied; however, Company B became the successful bidder with the application of the limited low price.
+Company A would win the bid when the lowest price is applied; however, Company C became the successful bidder with the application of the limited low price.

 Bid System of Market Price CompetitionIntroduction of 2017.09

 For win-win cooperation with subcontractors, POSCO PJT excludes the lowest price and applies the market price competition in bid system